langurmonkey/gaiasky/core/scripts/optflowcam/README.md

 - add target (point of interest) location parsing.
 Additionally, targets have been added to the Gaia Sky keyframes file format, so that a keyframe created when the camera is in focus mode, automatically gets the position of the focus as a target.
 - add frame rate as program argument.
-- global clean up code (remove ambiguous Unicode characters, remove unused functions, etc.).
+- global code clean-up (remove ambiguous Unicode characters, remove unused functions, etc.).

 ### Requirements